dart-lang/site-www/src/codelabs/async-await/index.md

+---
+title: Asynchronous Dart code - futures, async, and await
+description: A series of explanations and exercises for writing asynchronous code in Dart
+date: 2019-06-07
+tags: [ future, async, await, asynchronous, try, catch, error ]
+---

-## Asynchronous Dart Code: Future, async, and await
+## Asynchronous Dart code: future, async, and await

 ## Introduction

 Welcome to the asynchronous Dart codelab!
-In this codelab you'll practice using Dart to run asynchronous code via the `async` and `await` keywords.
+In this codelab you practice using Dart to run asynchronous code via the `async` and `await` keywords.

 In addition to explanations, this codelab includes embedded editors that show